 Impact rating/viewership for this week

-Thursday’s taped Impact Wrestling episode drew 79,000 viewers on AXS TV, according to Nielsen via Wrestlenomics.
+Thursday’s taped Turning Point go-home edition of Impact Wrestling drew 129,000 viewers on AXS TV, according to Nielsen via Showbuzz Daily.

+This is up 62.39% from last week’s 79,000 viewers, which was the second-lowest viewership ever for an episode on AXS.

-This week’s Impact episode did not rank on the Cable Top 150 for the sixth week in a row.
+This week’s Impact episode did not rank on the Cable Top 150 for the seventh week in a row.

-The NFL game between the Ravens and the Dolphins on the NFL Network topped the night on the Cable Top 150 with a 0.78 rating in the key 18-49 demographic, drawing 2.737 million viewers.
-The Five on FOX News topped the night on cable in viewership with 3.343 million viewers, ranking #6 on the Cable Top 150 with a 0.27 key demo rating.
+The NFL game between the Falcons and the Patriots on the NFL Network topped the night on the Cable Top 150 with a 0.89 rating in the key 18-49 demographic, drawing 2.744 million viewers.
+The Five on FOX News topped the night on cable in viewership with 3.672 million viewers, ranking #7 on the Cable Top 150 with a 0.29 key demo rating.

-The NFL game between the Ravens and the Dolphins on FOX also topped the night on network TV in the 18-49 demographic with a 3.62 rating.
-The game also topped the night in viewership for network TV with 12.915 million viewers.
+The NFL game between the Falcons and the Patriots on FOX also topped the night on network TV in the 18-49 demographic with a 3.72 rating.
+The game also topped the night in viewership for network TV with 13.518 million viewers.

-Thursday’s taped Impact featured several happenings advertised ahead of time – Minoru Suzuki vs. Kaleb With A K, Mercedes Martinez vs. Madison Rayne, Rocky Romero vs. Rohit Raju, The Decay’s Rosemary and Havok vs. Kimber Lee and Brandi Lauren of The Undead Bridesmaids, plus the main event, which was W. Morrissey vs. Eddie Edwards vs. Matt Cardona with the winner becoming the new #1 contender for a match against Impact World Champion Moose at Turning Point.
+Thursday’s taped Turning Point go-home edition of Impact featured several happenings advertised ahead of time – the final Turning Point build, Knockouts Tag Team Champions The IInspiration vs. The Undead Bridesmaids in a non-title match, World Tag Team Champion Doc Gallows vs. Hikuleo, Steve Maclin vs. Laredo Kid, plus the main event, which was Minoru Suzuki vs. Josh Alexander.

 Below is our updated 2021 Impact Wrestling Viewership Tracker: